Skip to main content

 Kyren Williams Note

 Williams was a revelation in 2023 as he quickly kicked Cam Akers to the curb, taking over the starting job in Week 2.
 Williams was the RB2 in fantasy points per game, ranking fourth in red zone touches, first in snap share, and fourth in opportunity share.
 Among 68 qualifying backs, he ranked 25th in missed tackles forced per attempt and 27th in yards after contact per attempt (per Fantasy Points Data).
 Despite his smaller frame, Sean McVay had no issues leaning on Williams as his bellcow.
 In Weeks 2-17, he averaged 22.3 touches and 117.8 total yards playing at least 72% of the snaps in ten of 11 games played.
 The only knock on Williams' usage last season was his pass-game role.
 Despite entering the NFL as a ballyhooed passing down back, Williams only ranked 18th in target share and 58th in yards per route run (among 60 qualifying backs).
-Williams will need to reprise his every-down role in 2024 or see a bump in passing game usage to retain his high-end RB1 status, which is possible.
+Even with the addition of Blake Corum to the roster, Williams should remain the leadback.
+The recent news of Williams shouldering punt return duties is slightly worrisome, but he remains a borderline RB1.

 Travis Etienne Jr. Note

-Travis Etienne Jr. photo 8.
-Travis Etienne Jr. JAC
+Travis Etienne Jr. photo 9.
+Travis Etienne Jr. JAC (at IND)

 From a top-down view, Etienne's 2023 season looks like a smashing success as he was the RB7 in fantasy points per game, logging 325 touches with 1,484 total yards and 12 total touchdowns.
 If you rostered him last year, you know that his weekly performances left something to be desired down the stretch, and it was a Jekyll and Hyde type of runout.
 In Weeks 1-8, he averaged 22.3 touches and 106.2 total yards as the RB4 in fantasy points per game.
 After Week 9, he saw a big dip in his production as he averaged 16.3 touches and 70.5 total yards for the rest of the season as the RB22 in fantasy points per game.
 Etienne deserves to be in the RB1 conversation for 2024, but we can't ignore these splits and the Jaguars offensive line that finished 32nd in Fantasy Points rush grade and adjusted yards before contact per attempt.
-Etienne could easily improve upon last year's stats in 2024, but the Jaguars have work upfront to do this offseason.
+Etienne could easily improve upon last year's stats in 2024, but there are some small red flags here.

 De'Von Achane Note